swfiua/gotu/docs/talk.rst

 with new data as it becomes available.

-With software at the heart of analyses it is often also possible to test a number of different ieas with only a small marginal amount of work for each idea.
+With software at the heart of analyses it is often also possible to test a number of different ideas with only a small marginal amount of work for each idea.

 With floods of new observations every year it is important that a wide